Information for professionals

 • Renal cancer below 50

 Please provide your patient with the following form and ask them to complete it.
-Your details can go on the first page and you are welcome to also send a covering letter.
+You are welcome to also send a covering letter.
 Unfortunately, we cannot accept most cancer referrals without this completed form.

 • urgent at the top of your letter